ee292d/labs/lab2/README.md

 onto your laptop.

-*If you aren't able to run the training notebook, you can still download an example model and try the rest of the Pi commands by running this command:*
+*If you aren't able to run the training notebook, you can still download an example model and try it out on the Pi by running this:*

 ```bash
 cd ~/labs/lab2